 The good news is: Healthy conflict styles are highly learnable!
 And a great place to begin that learning is in having conversations about your conflict conversations, specifically: how you want them to go, how you feel about conflict, what you need from each other, and what conflict feels like in each of your bodies as it’s happening.
 (Hot?
 Flooded?
 Raging?
 Pleasurable?)
 Pro-tip: Try talking about conflict needs and wishes when you’re not in a conflict.
 Hard to do?
 For sure.
 Essential?
 Yes.
 You’ll be less flooded with emotion and more open to approaching the conversation with a soft heart and curious stance.

 Finally, let me whet your appetite—and maybe motivate you—for learning highly effective conflict approaches by sharing one of the most important conflict skills every couple should learn.
 And practice.
 According to the best relationship science in the world, The Gottman Relationship Institute at the University of Washington: The first three minutes of conflict is actually a key predictor of whether you and your spouse will get divorced over the next six years.
 True.
 Story.
 The key in those three minutes?
 Start conversations softly and gently.
 Avoid harsh, critical tones when you have something to say about which you’re irritated.

 Sounds simple and obvious, right?
 But when you’re flooded with anger it’s really hard to soften your stance.
 I’m speaking from experience here.
 Yet those first three minutes of conflict will set the tone not only for the conversation you’re about to have but also for your marriage.
 And that’s worth talking about, as well as practicing, again and again, year after year… hopefully into your own 30 or 40+ year marriage.

 Many of us grew up in families where the topic of finances was as taboo as grandma’s sex life.
 (Grandma does what?!)
-But it’s 2020, and we not only need to have open and ongoing discussions about our approaches to finances, we need to discuss our emotions about money.
+But it’s 2020, and we not only need to have open and ongoing discussions about our approaches to finances, but we also need to discuss our emotions about money.